bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hill-micaiah.md

 **M J M Hill** was professor at University College, London.
 He did important work on hydrodynamics and also on the teaching of mathematics, particularly on teaching [Euclid's Elements][bookofproofs$621].

 ### Mathematical Profile (Excerpt):
-* Samuel John Hill (1825-1891) was a missionary who had been born in Berhampur India, the son of the missionary Micaiah Hill and Mary Beardmore.
-* Samuel and Leonora Hill then went to Berhampur where Micaiah John Muller Hill, the subject of this biography, was born.
-* Their second child Samuel Charles Hill was born in Berhampur in 1857 but the family then returned to England where their next two children, William Kirkpatrick Hill and Mary Ellen Hill, were born in 1862 and 1864 respectively.
-* Samuel and Leonora and their two youngest children returned to Berhampur, India where their fifth and last child George Francis Hill was born in 1867.
-* Micaiah John Muller Hill remained in England, however, where he and his brother were educated at the Sons of Missionaries boarding school.
 * In India Samuel John Hill opened a new Anglo-Vernacular School in Berhampur in 1868 and took charge of the Berhampur station two years later.
-* In 1872 Leonora Hill's health became poor and she returned to London, England, with her three children, arriving on 8 August.
-* Let us record at this point some details of Micaiah John Muller Hill's brothers.
 * Samuel Charles Hill was educated at the Sons of Missionaries School, Blackheath, England and became an historian of India writing a number of popular books.
 * William Kirkpatrick Hill studied at the University of London, and became a schoolmaster, journalist and author.
 * George Francis Hill was also educated at the Sons of Missionaries School, Blackheath, studied classics at University College London, and  joined the Coins and Medals Department of the British Museum.